Insights & Publications

 What is the best solution?

-The limited availability of land and water poses a challenge for the Middle East, with as little as 1% of land being available for agriculture in countries like the UAE.
+The limited availability of arable land and water poses a challenge for the Middle East, with as little as 0.7% of arable land in countries like the UAE.

 Understanding the pros and cons suggests that the Middle East is a good fit for indoor farming because of water scarcity and affordable power.
 Moreover, the increased derived demand for food and beverage consumption in the GCC creates potential for hydroponics adoption in the region.